Bluetooth and PAN

 I2C is a 5V, 2-wire, synchronous, multi-master serial bus created by Phillips Electronics.
 It is used on many types of microprocessors for interfacing with other integrated circuits.
 Various modes allow 100kbps, 400bps, and 1mbps operation.
 I2C has four wires: power, ground, SDA (data) and SCL (the "clock").
 Two pullup resistors connect SDA and SCL with power.
 SMBus is a variant of I2C.

-You can think of I2C (or IIC) as "USB for robots".
+You can think of I2C (or IIC) as "USB for robots" and is used in conjunction with USB to extend their capabilities.
 It typically connects a master with up to 127 slaves.
 Masters send data to slaves and initiate data requests from slaves.
-We are using I2C to drive the Acroname Brainstem from the Gumstix; but other I2C devices could be similarly connected.
+We are using I2C to drive the Matrix Orbital LCD display; but other I2C devices could be similarly connected.
 Devices on the I2C bus are assigned a 7-bit address which uniquely identifies each device.
-It's possible for different devices to assume "master" status -- indeed, the Gumstix must allow the Brainstem to assume master status temporarily to fetch data from it (don't ask -- an absurd Brainstem design flaw).

 More info: